Impact Factor 4.677 | CiteScore 5.4

 In accordance to The Belmont Report, which provides the framework for human subjects research, researchers have a duty to both reduce potential harm to subjects as well as maximize the possible benefits of the research to society.
 The latter is facilitated by public sharing of data.
 In terms of human neuroimaging data we recommend depositing anonymized data in one of the databases appropriate for its nature:

 - task based fMRI studies should be submitted to OpenfMRI.org or eqivalent database,

 - any studies involving statistical maps of the human brain (MRI, PET, or source localized EEG/MEG) should deposit unthresholded versions of those maps in NeuroVault.org or equivalent database.

 Indexed in: PubMed, PubMed Central, Scopus, Web of Science, Google Scholar, DOAJ, CrossRef, PsycINFO, Chemical Abstracts Service (CAS), EMBASE, Semantic Scholar, Ulrich's Periodicals Directory, CLOCKSS, EBSCO, OpenAIRE, Zetoc

 PMCID: all published articles receive a PMCID

-Brain Imaging Methods welcomes submissions of the following article types: Book Review, Brief Research Report, Case Report, Clinical Trial, Correction, Curriculum, Instruction, and Pedagogy, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.
+Brain Imaging Methods welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Community Case Study, Correction, Curriculum, Instruction, and Pedagogy, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Brain Imaging Methods, where they are peer-reviewed by the Associate and Review Editors of the specialty section.